ashatidealiq/EquityEnsemble/README.md

   - **Technical Data:** Alpha Vantage, Quandl
   - **Fundamentals:** Finnhub

-As this project is a proof of concept we actually have a preference for *quantity over quality*.
+As this project is a proof of concept we have a preference for *quantity over quality*.
 One of our main objectives is to build an end-to-end model that works and has a reasonable level of interpretability, in a relatively short time frame.
 These 5 data sources should cover our requirements.

 ## Test Data Selection